 - Malek NAOUS (CentraleSupélec), on research topic: “FBMC Equalization- HW Implementation“.
 Under the French National Research Agency project PROFIL: ANR-13-INFR-0007-03.
 Period: 2014-June 2016.
 Related publications: [C104, C92], and [O1].

-- Hussein CHOUR, PhD. title: “Cognitive Radio in Device-to-Device (D2D) Future Communication Systems“.
-Joint doctoral supervision with the Lebanese University in Beirut (Lebanon), and CentraleSupélec (France).
+- Hussein CHOUR, PhD. title: “Full-Duplex Device-to-Device Communication for 5G Network“.
+Joint doctoral supervision with the Lebanese University in Beirut (Lebanon), and CentraleSupélec ( campus of Rennes, France).

 - Quentin BODINIER, PhD. titled: “Coexistence of Communication Systems Based on Enhanced Multi-Carrier Waveforms with Legacy OFDM Networks“.
 Advisors: Prof. Jacques Palicot, and Dr. Faouzi Bader.
 Period: Oct.
 2014-end Oct.
 2017.